tangentsoft/pidp8i/HACKERS.md

 If you do not have Tcl installed on your system, `configure` builds a minimal Tcl interpreter called `jimsh0`, based on the [Jim Tcl][jim] project.
-Developers working on the build system are encoruaged to use this stripped-down version of Tcl rather than "real" Tcl because Jim Tcl is more or less a strict subset of Tcl, so any changes you make that work with the `jimsh0` interpreter should also work with "real" Tcl, but
+Developers working on the build system are encouraged to use this stripped-down version of Tcl rather than "real" Tcl because Jim Tcl is more or less a strict subset of Tcl, so any changes you make that work with the `jimsh0` interpreter should also work with "real" Tcl, but